biocommons/biocommons.github.io/docs/contributing/coding-guidelines/style.md

 ### Casing

-- executables are kebab-case
+- executables are `kebab-case`
-- command line arguments are kebab-case
+- command line arguments are `kebab-case`
-- symbols are snake_case
+- symbols (variables, functions/methods, etc) are `snake_case`
+- constants are `SCREAMING_SNAKE_CASE`
-- class names are PascalCase with capitalized abbeviations like PascalCaseRN
+- class names are `PascalCase` with capitalized abbeviations like `CLIOptions`
-- camelCase is not used, even for json.
+- `camelCase` is not used, even for json.
 (Why?
 Because json is typically just one embodiment of the data and it needs to work elsewhere)